 Important Travel Document Information – Please Read

-Appointments are not guaranteed.
-These are subject to availability.
+Appointments are subject to availability.
 For the best chances of obtaining a Poland Visa in time for your trip you should not delay submitting your application.

 Schengen Member Countries